Are you new to the world of blogging?

-So, if you think about starting a blog or website, after reading this beginner’s guide you’ll be one step closer to becoming an expert on the subject.
+So, if you think about starting a blog or website, after reading this beginner’s guide you will be one step closer to becoming an expert on the subject.

 Let’s get started!

 A blog is a type of website where the content is presented in chronological order, typically with newer content appearing first followed by older content.
 The content on blogs is also known as blog posts or blog entries.